-Direct Care (cash-based)/Concierge Models
+Direct Care/Concierge Models

 In Direct Care practices, patients pay at the time of service and there are no third-party payers involved to complicate the transaction or the relationship.
 Although contracting with health plans can produce a wealth of patients for a medical practice, it can also increase practice costs substantially and result in deeply discounted payments.
 As a result, many physicians must work extended hours and rush through appointments to maintain practice viability and income.